 Perfumery as a Form of Art

-An artistic vision lies at the heart of every perfume.
-It is an idea that occupies the creator’s mind and gradually takes shape through knowledge of raw materials and the craft of combining them.
+At the heart of every fragrance lies an artistic vision.
+It develops gradually through knowledge of raw materials and the craft of combining them into a coherent olfactory structure.

 The Symbolic Language of Emotions

-In this sense, perfumery resembles alchemy.
-By blending specific materials, the perfumer transforms them into something entirely new — a fragrance that did not exist before.
+In this sense, perfumery resembles alchemy: the transformation of raw materials into something entirely new, something that did not exist before.

 Smell of Humanity, Smell of Intimacy

-My greatest inspiration comes from the experience of being human.
-I am fascinated by the possibility of connecting with people’s inner world and evoking emotions through scent.
+My greatest inspiration is the experience of being human.
+The possibility of connecting with someone’s inner world and evoking emotion through scent is what drives my work.

 Perhaps this is why my perfumes are often described as sensual or provocative.
-They are rooted in the intimate and emotional dimensions of human nature.
+They are rooted in intimacy, in the emotional dimension of human nature.

 Naturals and Synthetics

-For me, there is no contradiction between the two.
-Both natural and synthetic materials are the result of sophisticated transformations carried out by human knowledge and technology.
-The science behind extracting and creating these ingredients is the outcome of centuries of development.
+There is no contradiction between the two.
+Both are the result of human knowledge, transformation, and centuries of scientific and artisanal development.

 The Production Process

-All my fragrances are conceived and formulated by me in my laboratory.
-Developing a new perfume can take anywhere from six months to four years or more before the formula is complete.
+Every fragrance is conceived and formulated by me in my laboratory.
+The development of a perfume can take from six months to several years before reaching its final form.

-The compound is then sent to a manufacturing partner in Milan, Italy, where the fragrance undergoes the final stages of production: maturation in alcohol, filtration, bottling, and packaging.
+The composition is then sent to Milan, Italy, where it undergoes maturation, filtration, bottling, and packaging.

 Short Biography

 My passion for perfume began in childhood.
-I later studied History of Art, specializing in twentieth-century art.
+I later studied History of Art, focusing on twentieth-century art.

-My interest in creating perfumes was sparked by reading a book about natural perfumery.
-From that moment on, I began studying and experimenting independently, exploring the world of fragrance creation.
+My journey into perfumery started after reading a book on natural perfumery.
+From that moment, I began studying and experimenting independently.

-It was in Amsterdam, where I still live today, that I eventually created my own perfume line.
+Over the years, I have lived in Florence, Berlin, Luxembourg, and Amsterdam, working in art book publishing.
+It was in Amsterdam, where I still live today, that I created my own perfume line.